-Call 800-483-2193 now to speak with a treatment advisor and begin your recovery from Duramorph dependence.
+Call 866-351-3840(Who Answers?) now to speak with a treatment advisor and begin your recovery from Duramorph dependence.
 We can help you find the best detox centers available for your needs as well as answer any questions you may have about opioid dependence, detox, and recovery.

 Understanding Duramorph Abuse

 Duramorph is available for intravenous, epidural, or intrathecal administration for those experiencing severe pain that cannot be treated with other medications.

 While it is effective for those who need intensive painkillers—such as women giving birth—doctors must be very careful when prescribing Duramorph.

 - Morphine is the most commonly cited prototype for opioid drugs that pose a threat of addiction.
 Some people are able to get ahold of it by doctor shopping while others may purchase it illegally.

 - Duramorph is especially vulnerable because it is already available in its most potent state (injection).

 - People who abuse drugs like Duramorph can quickly become addicted as well as tolerant and dependent.